Tuppence Middleton: Career

 Middleton gained a following for her appearance in the 2009 British comedy horror film Tormented.
 Her character, head girl Justine Fielding, dates one of the most popular boys in school, only to find that he and his friends were responsible for a classmate's death.
 She has also appeared in adverts for the chewing gum Extra and for Sky TV.

 In 2010, she was nominated for the London Evening Standard Film Awards 2010 for Most Promising Newcomer and she starred in Samuel Abrahams's BAFTA-nominated short film Connect.
 In 2011, she played the character Tanya Green in the British sitcom Friday Night Dinner, and Sarah in Sirens.
 In 2012, she appeared in the spy thriller film Cleanskin.

-In 2013, she made her professional theatre debut in The Living Room, before playing a minor role in Danny Boyle's psychological thriller film Trance and bringing the highly-praised performance in the Black Mirror episode "White Bear".
+In 2013, she made her professional theatre debut in The Living Room, before playing a minor role in Danny Boyle's psychological thriller film Trance and giving a highly praised performance in the Black Mirror episode "White Bear".
 In 2014, after working on Lilly and Lana Wachowski's space opera film Jupiter Ascending (2015), she joined the main cast of their Netflix science fiction series Sense8 (2015–2018).

 In 2016, she starred in the BBC drama War & Peace, playing Russian aristocrat Princess Hélène Kuragina.
 The series received critical acclaim.
 The Daily Express said: "Rising star Tuppence Middleton takes on the role of the delightfully evil Hélène Kuragina, who is one half of the incestuous duo.
 Audiences witnessed her brother getting a little too intimate with his sibling in the first episode before she turned her attentions to Pierre and dug her claws into him.
 She is a vile character who will use and abuse Pierre without giving him a second thought."
 Andrew Davies, who adapted War and Peace, described Middleton's Hélène as "the naughtiest woman on TV at the moment".